 Sinner shakes off Moller to book Madrid R4 spot

 Confira os detalhes que estao repercutindo.
-Jannik Sinner came up against an unfamiliar opponent in Elmer Moller on Sunday at the Mutua Madrid Open , but there was little unusual about the way the Italian marched to a 6-2, 6-3 third-round victory at the clay ATP Masters 1000 event.
+Jannik There's a long road ahead'">defeat-theres-a-long-road-ahead-ff0650/" title="Jodar after Sinner defeat: 'There's a long road ahead'">Sinner came up against an unfamiliar opponent in Elmer Moller on Sunday at the Mutua Madrid Open , but there was little unusual about the way the Italian marched to a 6-2, 6-3 third-round victory at the clay ATP Masters 1000 event.

 Vale destacar que 1 player in the PIF ATP Rankings proved too consistent and clinical for the No. 169-ranked Dane Moller, who was facing a Top-10 player for the first time.
 Sinner powered his way to a one-hour, 17-minute third-round triumph inside Manolo Santana Stadium to extend his Masters 1000 winning streak to 24 matches, the fourth longest in series history (since 1990).